 Autoimmune encephalitis: proposed recommendations for symptomatic and long-term management Part 1

-Autoimmune encephalitis: proposed recommendations for symptomatic and long-term management Part 2
+Autoimmune encephalitis: proposed best practice recommendations for diagnosis and acute management Part 2

 One-Year Functional Status (NEOS) score